Some Final Words:

 Violence is a storytelling device.
 We as theatre artists are required to tell a playwright’s story to the best of our ability, and sometimes that includes expressions of the less noble of humanity’s attributes, including our capacity for physical brutality to members of our own species which surpasses that of other animals.
 To ignore those aspects is to be dishonest, and ultimately does a disservice to the very art we serve.

 Staged violence serves two purposes.
 It progresses the story and it stirs the emotions of the audience.
 The former is our obligation, but the latter can be crucial to the ultimate purpose of art, namely to move the audience to experience, albeit vicariously, something outside of daily life.
-That vicarious experience may be revulsion or exhilaration, but it is the catalyst that can push past the intellectual barrier the audience brings in when they see a show.
+That vicarious experience may be revulsion or exhilaration, but it is the catalyst that can push past the intellectual barrier the audience brings in with them when they see a show.
 They know they are going to be challenged, and they willingly leave themselves open to our efforts, with the understanding that we have a very good reason to play with their emotions.
 For us to ignore our part of the bargain insults them.

 That the majority of those who approach and stay for the bloody bits are male is probably no accident.
 In almost all societies, males from a very early age are taught that the world is a dangerous place and that their measure of worthiness will be in how they confront those dangers.
 In play, those activities that allow them to “win” against superior odds are the most popular.
 In entertainment, violent battles against overwhelmingly powerful opponents are not only invigorating but also comforting, creating an inner image of being somehow powerful as well.
 In a way it is much like the visualization techniques used by Olympic athletes.
 By seeing yourself win, it is possible to practice winning.
-By seeing heroes bravely engage in battle, it is possible to counteract the more natural impulse to flee when faced with physical danger.
-It is interesting that modern-day soldiers before going into battle receive solace and courage by watching war movies, putting themselves in the roles of the victors and by extension being victorious.
+By seeing heroes bravely engage in battle, it is possible to counteract the more natural impulse to flee when faced with danger.
+It is interesting that modern-day soldiers before going into battle receive solace and courage by watching war movies and playing first-person shooter video games, putting themselves in the roles of the victors and by extension being victorious.

 Certainly there are and have been a great many female warriors, just as fearsome in battle as their male counterparts.
 Certainly the number of superb female athletes who excel in every field of athletic competition grows each year.
 But it still remains true that violence for its own sake seems to have a greater appeal to the male portion of the population, and especially young males.